 As a trade association, CAPH works to advance policy and advocacy efforts that strengthen the capacity of its members to ensure access to comprehensive, high-quality, culturally sensitive health care services for all Californians, regardless of insurance status, ability to pay, or other circumstance, and educate the next generation of health care professionals.

-For 33 years, CAPH has served as the health policy and advocacy voice for our members at both the state and federal levels.
+For over 30 years, CAPH has served as the health policy and advocacy voice for our members at both the state and federal levels.
 We inform and educate policy makers, the media and other stakeholders about the high quality care being delivered and the transformations taking place at our member systems.
 We develop and advocate for innovative programs and policies – including state and federal legislation and California’s $7.1b Section 1115 Medicaid Waiver – that are providing millions of Californians with increased access to higher quality health care.
 We offer detailed financial analyses, guidance and counsel to officials and their staff to help them develop policies that enable our public health care systems to best serve their communities.

 These efforts are strongly informed by, and take place alongside, the work of the California Health Care Safety Net Institute (SNI), the 501c3 affiliate of CAPH.
 Learn more about SNI here.